-A lightening eight-week campaign by King’s College Climate Emergency of daring direct actions, culminating in a 14 day hunger strike and twenty-four occupation, has led to a significant change of policy by one of the country’s most prestigious universities.
+A lightning eight-week campaign by King’s College Climate Emergency of daring direct actions, culminating in a 14 day hunger strike and twenty-four occupation, has led to a significant change of policy by one of the country’s most prestigious universities.

 At 6pm yesterday, management formally agreed to divest from all fossil fuels by 2022 (see the campaign Facebook page for the full agreement), together with a commitment to more than double its investment in green and socially useful technologies.
 Marking the end of the occupation and hunger strike, the college has boldly agreed to substantially invest in research on how cultural change can be brought about to enable the rapid transition which is required for the college and wider society.
 This, the campaigners agree, is integral to avoiding catastrophic changes in the world’s climate.